-In Stage II, existing electromagnetic calorimetery would be positioned at IP2 in front of the hadron calorimetry prior to RHIC run 12.
-The STAR forward meson spectrometer (FMS) plays no role in measuring parity-violating asymmetries for W[±] production in polarized proton collisions at \sqrt{s} =500 GeV, the stated STAR goal for the immediate future pp running.
-The FMS would provide the most expeditious means for completion of the DY feasibility experiment.
-This would involve unstacking the FMS, repairing and refurbishing its cells, and restacking it in front of the hadron calorimeter at IP2 prior to RHIC run 12.
-Carrying out the DY feasibility test with existing equipment ensures timely completion that would then be of maximum benefit to decadal planning for major forward upgrades.
-A timeline for the completion of the feasibility experiment is in section X. The feasibility experiment consists of two major runs.
+In run 12, existing electromagnetic calorimetery (Jlab's BigCal) would be positioned at IP2 covering the hadron calorimetry.
+A timeline for the completion of the experiment is in section X. The experiment consists of two major runs.
 In RHIC run 12, the objective is to acquire as much as possible of the delivered ~170 pb-1 integrated luminosity without a magnet.
-The estimated delivered luminosity uses the 56 pb-1/week value at STAR and PHENIX from the May, 2010 RHIC projections for a 12 week polarized proton run at \sqrt{s} =500 GeV in run 12.
-The weekly delivered integrated luminosity is then scaled from the value for β =0.5m to 14 pb-1/week for β =2m that has been used at IP2 in prior runs.

-for the IP2 focusing magnets (included in our cost estimates) could reduce β^ further, and would be useful to improve the statistical precision of the transverse spin DY measurement.
-Observation of $J/\psi \rightarrow e^+e^-$, $\Upsilon \rightarrow e^+e^-$ and the dilepton continuum between these two signals will be a clear benchmark for DY feasibility, given signal resolutions and the peak/background ratios.
+The estimated delivered luminosity uses the 56 pb-1/week value at STAR and PHENIX from the May, 2010 RHIC projections for a 12 week polarized proton run at $\sqrt{s}$ =500 GeV in run 12.
+The weekly delivered integrated luminosity is then scaled from the value for $\beta$ \=0.5m to 14 pb-1/ week for $\beta$ \=2m that has been used at IP2 in prior runs.
+Power supplies for the IP2 focusing magnets (included in our cost estimates) could reduce $\beta$ \ further, and would be useful to improve the statistical precision of the transverse spin DY measurement.
+Observation of $J/\psi \rightarrow e^+e^-$ , $\Upsilon \rightarrow e^+e^-$ and the dilepton continuum between these two signals will be a clear benchmark for DY feasibility, given signal resolutions and the peak/background ratios.

-In Stage III, simple fiber tracking stations would be constructed prior to RHIC run 13.
+In run 13, simple fiber tracking stations would be constructed and installed.
 In that run, the split-dipole magnet designed and operated by the PHOBOS collaboration at IP10 and moved to IP2 for this measurement, would be used to acquire a second data sample with large integrated luminosity.
-The May 2010 RHIC projections for a 12 week polarized proton run at $\sqrt{s}=500$ GeV in run 13 are 75 pb-1/week at STAR and PHENIX.
-This would correspond to 18 pb-1/week for $\beta^=2m$ at IP2, meaning the total delivered integrated luminosity is estimated to be 225 pb-1.
+The May 2010 RHIC projections for a 12 week polarized proton run at $\sqrt{s}$ =500 GeV in run 13 are 75 pb-1/week at STAR and PHENIX.
+This would correspond to 18 pb-1/week for $\beta$ \=2m at IP2, meaning the total delivered integrated luminosity is estimated to be 225 pb-1.
 The comparison of the two data samples will quantify the role of charge sign discrimination in suppressing backgrounds.